DominikPieper/obsidian-ReadItLater/README.md

 ### Website URL

-Will be parsed to readable form using [Mozilla Readability](https://github.com/mozilla/readability) and then converted to markdown.
-In case website content is marked by [Readbility](https://github.com/mozilla/readability) as not readable, empty note with URL will be created.
+The website will be parsed to readable form using [Mozilla Readability](https://github.com/mozilla/readability) and then converted to markdown.
+If [Readbility](https://github.com/mozilla/readability) cannot parse the website content, an empty note with the URL will be created.

+Images can be optionally downloaded and either:
+- Saved to the the assets directory configured in the plugin settings (default: `ReadItLater Inbox/assets`),
+- Saved to a note-specific folder within the assets directory, or
+- Embedded in the note as a base64 encoded string

-If enabled, images will be downloaded to folder (default is `ReadItLater Inbox/assets`) configured in plugin settings.
-(Supported only on desktop for now)
+Saving images to a directory is currently only supported on the Obsidian desktop app.

 | Title template variable | Retrieved from                              |
 | ------------------------| ------------------------------------------- |